top of page

 Medical Requirement

-• Must hold a category 1 aviation medical
+• Must hold a Category 1 aviation medical

 Language Requirements

-• ALPD of a minimum of 5 or IELTS score of 6.0 with no band under 5.5
+• IELTS score of 6.0 with no band under 5.5

 Open Enrollment

 Start when you want and work at your own pace.
-Full time and part time options are available.

 Commercial Airport